 I don’t work in the startup scene and I don’t understand (and I do try) the culture.

-I don’t understand this this product for example.
+I don’t understand this product for example.
 I heard the pitch (it’s not a mirror… it’s an experience) but I don’t understand it… maybe you do, I want to listen to your opinion!

 I also don’t understand bookatiger: it’s not an ETT, it’s a technological platform… but, again, I don’t work in the startup scene and I don’t know what I’m blabbing about.